KalmykAlex/GPS-Tracker/README.md

 - global routes log that is used for generating route reports
 - LCD Display and Buzzer for system feedback
 - Rest API for GPS routes
+- added support for 3 languages: english, romanian and hungarian

 ### Features to be added